 The studies of $\phi$-rings from the moduletic viewpoint started from Yang \cite{Y06}, who introduced the notion of nonnil-injective modules by replacing the ideals in Baer's criterion for injective modules with nonnil ideals.
 Dually, Zhao et al. \cite{ZWT13} defined the $\phi$-flat modules in terms of nonnil ideals and $\Tor$-functors.
 They also gave the conceptions of \emph{$\phi$-von Neumann rings} over which any module is $\phi$-flat, and then showed that a $\phi$-ring $R$ is $\phi$-von Neumann if and only if its \Krull\ dimension is $0$, if and only if $R/\Nil(R)$ is a von Neumann regular ring.
 In 2018, Zhao \cite{Z18} gave a homological characterization of $\phi$-\Prufer\ rings: a strong $\phi$-ring $R$ is $\phi$-\Prufer\ if and only if each submodule of a $\phi$-flat module is $\phi$-flat, if and only if each nonnil ideal of $R$ is $\phi$-flat.
 Recently, the first author and Qi \cite{ZQ22-p-dp} characterized $\phi$-von Neumann rings and $\phi$-Dedekind rings in terms of nonnil-injective modules.

-It is well-known that the notion of flat modules (resp., injective) modules has hereditary property, that is, if the second and third (resp., first and second) terms of a short exact sequence is flat (resp., injective), then so is the first (resp., the third).
-The hereditary property of a class of $R$-modules is very crucial to study the homology dimensions induced by the given class (see \cite{EJ00}).
-So it is natural and worth to ask that: do the classes of $\phi$-flat modules and nonnil-injective modules have the similar hereditary property?
-The main motivation of this paper is to investigate this question.
-Actually, we show that neither $\phi$-flat modules nor nonnil-injective modules has the hereditary property (see Example \ref{flat-nots}, Example \ref{inj-nots}).
-So we introduce the notions of strongly $\phi$-flat modules and strongly nonnil-injective modules to obtain the hereditary property (see Definition \ref{nonnil-regu}).
+It is well-known that the class of flat modules (resp., injective) modules resolving (resp., coresolving).
+These properties of a given class of $R$-modules are very crucial to study the homology dimensions (see \cite{EJ00}).
+So it is natural and worth to ask that: Is the class of $\phi$-flat (resp., nonnil-injective) modules also resolving (resp., coresolving)?
+The original motivation of this paper is to investigate this question.
+Actually, we deny these for both $\phi$-flat modules and nonnil-injective modules (see Example \ref{flat-nots}, Example \ref{inj-nots}).
+So we introduce the notions of strongly $\phi$-flat modules and strongly nonnil-injective modules to fill this gap (see Definition \ref{nonnil-regu}).
 The new notions and the old ones are consistent over $\ZN$-ring (see Theorem \ref{sp-ss}).
-It was proved in \cite{ZZW21,ZQ22-p-dp} that a $\phi$-ring $R$ is an integral domain if and only if every $\phi$-flat module is flat, if and only if every nonnil-injective module is injective.
-However, this does not hold for strongly $\phi$-flat modules and strongly nonnil-injective modules (see Example \ref{flat-nots-5}).
+It was proved in \cite{ZZW21} that a $\phi$-ring $R$ is an integral domain if and only if every $\phi$-flat module is flat.
+However, it does not hold for strongly $\phi$-flat modules (see Example \ref{flat-nots-5}).
 We introduce the $\phi$-flat dimensions and $\phi$-injective dimensions of $R$-modules, and investigate the $\phi$-weak global dimensions and $\phi$-global dimensions of rings.
 It is worth to note that we characterize $\phi$-rings with $\phi$-weak global dimensions and $\phi$-global dimensions at most $1$.